ChenglongWang/GAME-Net/README.md

 This is the official repository of the framework related to the article "Adsorption Energy of Any Molecule on Metals Using Graph Neural Networks".
 The Graph Neural Networks (GNNs) developed within this framework allow the fast prediction of the DFT ground state energy of the following systems:

-- All Gas-phase closed-shell molecules containing C, H, O, N and S.
+- All gas-phase closed-shell molecules containing C, H, O, N and S.
 - Adsorption systems: Same molecules mentioned above on the following 14 metals: Ag, Au, Cd, Co, Cu, Fe, Ir, Ni, Os, Pd, Pt, Rh, Ru, Zn.

 The framework is built on top of [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/index.html).